ing-bank/baker/docs/documentation/event-listener.md

 In java you can register objects that have methods annotated with `@Subscribe`.

-In case you are interested in *all* events you can register to the general [BakerEvent](https://github.com/ing-bank/baker/blob/master/runtime/src/main/scala/com/ing/baker/runtime/core/events/BakerEvent.scala).
+In case you are interested in *ALL* events you can register to the general [BakerEvent](https://github.com/ing-bank/baker/blob/master/runtime/src/main/scala/com/ing/baker/runtime/core/events/BakerEvent.scala).

 In the example below a listener is registered that is only interested in `EventReceived`: